Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 We will not discuss any further differences between these two now, but what you need to remember and understand is that a GPU has much more processing power than a CPU to complete a given task.

-A nice demonstration of the above was given by the (MythBusters)[https://www.youtube.com/watch?v=0udMBdo0Rac] at an NVIDIA conference:

 If you need to perform a task on massive amounts of data, then the same analysis (calculations - set of code) will be executed on/for each one of the elements/data that we have.
 A CPU would have to go through each one of the elements in a serial manner, i.e. perform the analysis on the first element,